nchain-innovation/overlay-network/README.md

 └── overlay-system
 ```
 * `data` - data and config for this project
-* `docs` - supporting documentations
+* `docs` - supporting documentation
-* `example-app` - this contains the Example Application
+* `example-app` - contains the Example Application
-* `overlay-system` - this contains the Overlay Network components
+* `overlay-system` - contains the components of the Overlay Network

 # Example Application